ProtonKicker/Klipperized-Ender-3-Neo/Config For Upgraded Ender-3 Neo/Neo Stiffy/README.md

-# Here are the Klipper configurations for a upgraded Ender-3 Neo
+# Here are the Klipper configurations for a upgraded Ender-3 Neo, using the NEO Stiffy Toolhead
-The costs to upgrade is actually not high~
+The costs to upgrade is actually pretty low~

 Changes to the hardware includes:
 - Switched the CR-Touch bed leveling probe to the rigth side of the toolhead